-The concept plan identifies an extensive network of walkways and cycleways connecting the town centre to the new residential area to the north, to the open space network, the residential suburbs to the west and south, and Mt Eden Road to the east.
+The concept plan identifies a network of walkways and cycleways connecting the new residential area to the north to the open space network, the residential suburbs to the west, and Mt Eden Road to the east.
+There is potential for a pedestrian connection to the south through the potential new parkland area located on the Crown owned former quarry land.

-This network gives effect to the policy within the Residential 8 zone provisions to promote walking and cycling and interconnectivity to adjacent public transport routes and town centres.
+This network gives effect to the policy within the Residential 8 zone provisions to promote walking and cycling and interconnectivity to adjacent public transport routes.